Skip to content Accessibility statement

 Frequently asked questions

-[UG only] I’m not able to move in on Sunday 14 September 2025.
+I’m not able to move in on the day I've been assigned.
 Can I arrive on a different day instead?

 We strongly encourage you to arrive on the day your tenancy contract begins.
 Arrivals weekend is a very busy time at the University, with lots of traffic and queues across campus. will not be possible to access your accommodation before your tenancy contract begins.